Frequently Asked Questions

 Q. How long will the inspection take?

-A. A thorough inspection can take between 3 and 8 hours or more to complete depending on the size of the home, if there are extra outbuildings etc.
+A. A thorough inspection can take 3 hours or more to complete depending on the size and age of the home, if there are extra outbuildings etc.

 Q. When will I receive my inspection report?